 Since January 2017, the U.S. has seen a wave of bills introduced by state and federal lawmakers that would limit the right to protest.
 These anti-protest bills are often introduced in response to prominent protest movements, including movements for racial justice, campaigns against new oil and gas pipelines, demonstrations on college campuses, and protests supporting better working conditions for teachers.

 Anti-protest bills undermine our First Amendment right to freedom of assembly.
 While lawmakers often claim that the bills are needed to prevent violence, the overwhelming majority of protests in the U.S. are nonviolent, and states already have laws prohibiting property destruction and violent conduct.
-Instead of refining or better targeting existing law to address legitimate needs, lawmakers have proposed bills that can be used to restrict peaceful and constitutionally protected protest.
+Instead of refining or better targeting existing law to address legitimate needs, lawmakers have proposed bills that can restrict and deter peaceful and constitutionally protected protest.

 US Legislation Affecting Protest Rights: By Year